Clinical Data Management (CDM) – Entry Level

 For discounts and assistance, or if you wish to be placed on a waiting list for the next course, or require any additional information, please contact us at diana.lupu@avantyo.com (+40 0726 840 456).
 Be sure to mention your specific educational requirements in clinical trials.

-This course is designed for individuals working in, or aspiring to enter, Clinical Data Management or related datafocused roles within clinical research.
-It is equally suitable for professionals involved in trial operations who require a solid understanding of how clinical data is collected, validated, cleaned, and prepared for regulatory submission.
+This course is designed for individuals working in, or aspiring to enter, Clinical Data Management or related data‑focused roles within clinical research.
+It is equally suitable for professionals involved in trial operations who require a clear understanding of how clinical data is collected, validated, reviewed, and prepared for regulatory submission.

-Clinical Data Managers play a central role in ensuring that trial data is accurate, complete, and compliant with GCP, ICH, EUCTR, and CDISC standards.
-Their responsibilities span CRF design, EDC oversight, query management, data review, and collaboration with monitors, statisticians, and wider study teams.
-This training strengthens both foundational knowledge and practical skills required for highquality data delivery.
+Clinical Data Managers play a central role in ensuring that trial data is accurate, complete, and compliant with GCP, ICH, EU‑CTR, and CDISC standards.
+Their responsibilities include CRF design, EDC oversight, query management, data review, and close collaboration with monitors, statisticians, and wider study teams.
+This training develops both the foundational knowledge and the practical skills required for reliable, high‑quality data delivery.

 This course is ideal for: